'This is no longer amusing:' EU officials have lost patience with Boris Johnson

 The relationship between Britain’s Brexit ministers and the EU looks to have hit a new low, after Boris Johnson and David Davis were branded arrogant and clueless by officials with exit talks on the horizon.

-In a particularly damning statement, EU parliamentarian Manfred Weber described Johnson as “unbelievable” and said that he had lost respect for the foreign secretary over contradictory statements he has made about Turkey.
+In a particularly damning statement, German minister Manfred Weber described Johnson as “unbelievable” and said that he had lost respect for the foreign secretary over contradictory statements he has made about Turkey.

 Johnson argued during the Leave campaign that one of the reasons Brits should vote for Brexit is to avoid being part of a Union that would soon include Turkey, but in September said he would back Turkey’s bid for EU membership.